Homemade slow cooker apple butter made using applesauce.

 Easy Crockpot Apple Butter

 Indulge in the rich, comforting flavors of autumn with this easy crockpot apple butter made from applesauce.
-This recipe is a shortcut to the timeless classic, requiring little effort while delivering big flavor.
 The combination of unsweetened applesauce, warm spices, and a touch of sweetness creates a luscious spread that's perfect for your morning toast, drizzled over pancakes, or as a versatile condiment.

 Ingredients